TITLE 89: SOCIAL SERVICES

 2) the Department has asked any current foster parents of a child already in Department custody or guardianship whether they can accommodate the child's siblings in accordance with licensing standards; and

-3) the Department has conducted a search of vacant Department and private agency foster care placements and other appropriate placements in the same region as the parents' home to identify those placements that can provide a joint placement for the sibling group and that meet the placement requirements for all Department cases as set forth in this Subpart.
+4) the Department has conducted a search of vacant Department and private agency foster care placements and other appropriate placements within reasonable proximity to the child's home (when the permanency goal is to return home) to identify those placements that can provide a joint placement for the sibling group and that meet the placement requirements for all Department cases as set forth in this Subpart.

 1) not later than 30 days after the Department is awarded custody of a sibling group or of any child who has a sibling in placement;

-f) If the Department determines it is not in the best interests of the child to be placed with his or her siblings, the Department shall identify in the child's case plan the reasons why the siblings were placed apart.
-If siblings have been placed apart pursuant to subsection (a) of this Section, the Department shall document in the case file the efforts made to place siblings together.
+l) If the Department determines it is not in the best interests of the child to be placed with his or her siblings, the Department shall identify in the child's case plan the reasons why the siblings were placed apart.
+If siblings have been placed apart pursuant to subsection (a), the Department shall document in the case file the efforts made to place siblings together.

-h) If the Department places siblings apart or siblings remain placed apart after a change in placement, the efforts made to place siblings together and the reasons why the siblings are placed apart shall be specifically reviewed at the first administrative case review following such placement to ensure compliance with the requirements of this Section.
+n) If the Department places siblings apart or siblings remain placed apart after a change in placement, the efforts made to place siblings together and the reasons why the siblings are placed apart shall be documented on the Visitation and Contact Plan and specifically reviewed at the first administrative case review following the placement to ensure compliance with the requirements of this Section.